 At first glance, you’d expect to hear that Zuzka Light earned her taut body and sculpted abs from hours upon hours at the gym.
-But the social media-powered (she’s got nearly a half million followers altogether on Instagram and YouTube) fitness star’s workouts typically take only 15 minutes.
+But the social media-powered (she’s got over a million followers altogether on Instagram and YouTube) fitness star’s workouts typically take only 15 minutes.
 That’s right: In the time that it takes to blow-dry your hair, she’s already finished one of her signature routines.

 The crux of Light’s philosophy is personal improvement: You eke out as many rounds as you can in 15 minutes.
 The next time you do the workout?
 Try to get more reps into that same time span.
 “You aren’t going to hit a plateau because you’re constantly competing with [yourself],” says Light.
 “You’re always pushing against your personal best.”